The Treasury Laws Amendment (Prohibiting Energy Market Misconduct) Act 2019 (the Big Stick legislation) came into effect on 10 June 2020.

 The legislation creates 3 new prohibitions against certain misconduct in electricity retail, wholesale and contract markets, which is detrimental to competition and consumers.

-- The retail pricing prohibition targets conduct by electricity retailers when they fail to pass on savings to consumers due to lower supply chain costs over a substantial and sustained period.
+- The retail pricing prohibition targets conduct by electricity retailers, when they fail to pass on savings to consumers due to lower supply chain costs over a substantial and sustained period.

 - The contract liquidity prohibition targets conduct by electricity generators when they refuse to offer contract to an electricity retailer for anti-competitive purposes.

-- The wholesale prohibition also targets conduct by generators when selling electricity into the wholesale market, preventing generators from acting in way that is fraudulent, dishonest or in bad faith to distort or manipulate wholesale electricity prices.
+- The wholesale prohibition also targets conduct by generators when selling electricity into the wholesale market, preventing generators from acting in a way that is fraudulent, dishonest or in bad faith to distort or manipulate wholesale electricity prices.

 Breaches of the prohibitions are backed by a graduated series of remedies, which can only be used if they are proportionate and targeted to the misconduct, including: